-In order for an extraction and removal from the site of mineral material of less than 5.000 cubic yards to be exempt from the provisions of this section, such excavation and removal must be complete in and of itself; it shall not, constitute only a part, portion or phase of some other larger, different, or recurring mineral removal operation, plan or activity.
+In order for an extraction and removal from the site of mineral material of less than 5,000 cubic yards to be exempt from the provisions of this section, such excavation and removal must be complete in and of itself; it shall not, constitute only a part, portion or phase of some other larger, different, or recurring mineral removal operation, plan or activity.
 An applicant shall not repeat or combine successive removal operations of less than 5,000 cubic yards or less from the same parcel for the purpose of removing a larger total quantity of mineral material.
-Ord.
-No. 2020-4 Updated 10-26-20

-E. Requirements for Mining Permits by Zoning Administrator.
-In all zoning districts the Zoning Administrator may approve a permit for a mining activity subject to the following conditions and procedures.

-- 1. The mining activity is proposed to remove less than 5,000 cubic yards of minerals and the mining activity is proposed to last no more than one year from the issuance date of the mining permit. - 2.
-If a dwelling unit is located within 300 feet of the limits of the excavation (not property lines) the proposed mining operation shall be required to obtain a special use permit in accordance with the provisions of Section 23.08.

-However, if all owners of property and residents within 300 feet of the limits of the excavation do not object to the mining operation by submitting this statement in writing to the Zoning Administrator then the Zoning Administrator may review the mining request in accordance with the provisions of this Section 23.08.E.
+- E. Requirements for Mining Permits by Zoning Administrator.
+In all zoning districts the Zoning Administrator may approve a permit for a mining activity subject to the following conditions and procedures. - 1.
+The mining activity is proposed to remove less than 5,000 cubic yards of minerals and the mining activity is proposed to last no more than one year from the issuance date of the mining permit. - 2.
+If a dwelling unit is located within 300 feet of the limits of the excavation (not property lines) the proposed mining operation shall be required to obtain a special use permit in accordance with the provisions of Section 23.08. - However, if all owners of property and residents within 300 feet of the limits of the excavation do not object to the mining operation by submitting this statement in writing to the Zoning Administrator then the Zoning Administrator may review the mining request in accordance with the provisions of this Section 23.08.E. - 3.
+For mining activities which are to be reviewed by the Zoning

-- 3. For mining activities which are to be reviewed by the Zoning Administrator the applicant for the mining permit shall submit an application per the requirements of Section 23.08.F along with a fee and escrow amount as may be required by the Township Board. - 4.
-An accurate to scale drawing of the property to be mined illustrating the following information shall be submitted with the application: - i.
-Property lines and dimensions of the parcel proposed for mineral removal including any buildings on the site and noting the area on which mineral removal operations and activities will take place;

-- ii.
-Natural features of the site including wooded areas, wetlands, bodies of water and the location and direction of all water courses which may be affected by the mineral removal operations; - iii.
-Houses within 500 feet of the limits of the mining operation. - iv.
+- Administrator the applicant for the mining permit shall submit an application per the requirements of Section 23.08.F along with a fee and escrow amount as may be required by the Township Board. - 4.
+An accurate to scale drawing of the property to be mined illustrating the following information shall be submitted with the application: - a.
+Property lines and dimensions of the parcel proposed for mineral removal including any buildings on the site and noting the area on which mineral removal operations and activities will take place; - Natural features of the site including wooded areas, wetlands, bodies of water and the location and direction of all water courses which may be affected by the mineral removal operations; - c.
+Houses within 500 feet of the limits of the mining operation. - d.
 Existing elevations of the land at intervals of not more than 5 feet for the site and to a distance 50 feet beyond the boundaries of the site.
-Such elevations shall be based on USGS datum; - v.
-The entire mining operation showing the limits of the mining operation and the setbacks from all property lines; - vi.
-Proposed fencing, gates, drives, signs, soil erosion measures and other features of the proposed use. - vii.
-Roads for ingress to and egress from the lands, including onsite roads other areas to be used for movement of vehicles; - viii.
-The condition of the site after completion of all mining activities demonstrating that it can be used for its intended purpose as recommended in the Township Master Plan.
+Such elevations shall be based on USGS datum; - e.
+The entire mining operation showing the limits of the mining operation and the setbacks from all property lines: